tiendatfw1118/mini-piano-learner/README.md

 ## Building and Running

-1) Open the project in Unity 2022 LTS (or newer LTS recommended).
+1) Open the project in Unity 6000.1.8f (or newer LTS recommended).
 2) Use the scene builder or open the main scene created by `Assets/Editor/SpeedItUpSceneBuilderV21.cs`.
 3) In `Boot`:
    - Select mini-game: Tempo Increasing or Background Stem.